mrmanc/mrmanc.github.io/_posts/2012-06-26-ascii-graph-pivot-your-standard-out.md

-... which you'll all appreciate is a pivot table of word lengths in the handy list of words provided with most UNIX systems.
+... which you’ll all appreciate is a pivot table of word lengths in the handy list of words provided with most UNIX systems.
 First column is the word length, second is the frequency.

-Takes a bit of reading doesn't it?
+Takes a bit of reading doesn’t it?

 Better than that would be something graphical.
 Using my handy distribution script does this: